Atlanta Fulton County Lawrenceville Decatur Marietta Prices Contact Us

 I don't really have a problem, just more of a nuisance.
 A squirrel has taken to eating a decorative plant that apparently taste good.
 Is there anything I could use to stop this? >Spray Ropel or habanera sauce on the plant.

 I actually attract squirrels to my back deck in the winter: I have no problem with their presence on my property.
 However, I had an experience today that I simply don't understand and haven't been able to find an explanation for on the Internet.
 When I awoke this morning, my cat had deposited a small squirrel (probably a couple or three months old) on the doormat.
 I decided to bury the poor creature and first wrapped it in paper and sealed it in a plastic bag.
 I left it on a cabinet top on the back deck.
 When I returned later to bury it, the bag and paper were on the deck floor and another larger squirrel was running down the steps to the yard with the dead squirrel firmly held between its teeth.
 I watched as it climbed a nearby tree with the carcass.
-I would like to know why the squirrel retrieved the dead body but I can find no Internet information on this subject.
+I would like to know why the Atlanta squirrel retrieved the dead body but I can find no Internet information on this subject.
 Can you point me to a reliable source?
 Many thanks.
 Frank Marietta, Ga